Is Casa Milà Worth It? Honest Review + Tips

 Follow these tips to make the most of your Casa Milà experience:

-• Book tickets online in advance: Not only will you save a couple euros (2€ off when booking online), but you’ll also avoid long queues at the entrance.
-Casa Milà can get very busy, especially during high season, so securing your tickets ahead of time will save you time and money.
+- Book tickets online in advance: Make sure to book tickets in advance on the official website.
+Not only will you save a couple euros (2€ off when booking online), but you’ll also avoid long queues at the entrance.

-• Take your time on the rooftop: The spectacular rooftop is definitely the highlight of Casa Milà, so plan to spend some extra time here.
-The views are fantastic, and the sculptural chimneys make for some great photo opportunities.
+- Take your time on the rooftop: The rooftop is definitely the highlight of Casa Milà, so plan to spend some extra time here.
+It has some of the best views in Barcelona, and the sculptural chimneys make for some great photo opportunities.

-• Consider the night experience: If you’re looking for something fun to do at night in Barcelona, definitely consider the night visit at Casa Milà.
-It includes a guided tour, glass of cava, and spectacular audiovisual show on the rooftop.
+- Consider the night experience: If you’re looking for things to do at night in Barcelona, definitely consider the night visit at Casa Milà.
+It includes a guided tour, glass of cava, and really cool audiovisual show on the rooftop.

 Visiting Casa Milà: FAQs